High precision tests of QCD without scale or scheme ambiguities: PMC results for thrust and the -parameter

 In Fig.~\ref{thrust2} a direct comparison of the PMC$_\infty$ with the CSS results (obtained in \cite{Weinzierl:2008iv} and \cite{Gehrmann-DeRidder:2007nzq, GehrmannDeRidder:2007hr}) is shown.
 In addition, we show the results of the first PMC approach used in \cite{Wang:2019ljl}, which we indicate as PMC($\mu$\textsubscript{LO}) extended to NNLO accuracy.
 In this approach the last unknown PMC scale $\mu$\textsubscript{NLO} of the NLO was set to the last known PMC scale $\mu$\textsubscript{LO} of the LO, while the NNLO scale $\mu$\textsubscript{NNLO}$\equiv\mu_0$ was left unset and varied in the range $\sqrt{s}/2\leq\mu_0\leq2\sqrt{s}$.

-This analysis was performed in order to show that the procedure of setting the last unknown scale to the last known one leads to stable and precise results and is consistent with the proper PMC method over a wide range of values of the $(1-T)$ variable.
+Average errors calculated in different regions of the spectrum are reported in Table~\ref{tab:1}.
+The PMC$(\mu_{LO})$ cannot be defined in the range $0.33<1-T<0.42$ since $A_{\rm Conf}=0$; thus the third and fifth row in Table~\ref{tab:1} are blank.
+In fact, this further analysis was performed in order to show that the procedure of setting the last unknown scale to the last known one leads to stable and precise results and is consistent with the proper PMC method over a wide range of accessible values of the $(1-T)$ variable.